joembedded/ltx_ble_demo/readme.md

 !['Some Screenshots of the LTX BLE Demo (old Version)'](./docs/ble_all.jpg "Some Screenshots of the LTX BLE Demo")

-It is even not necessary to install any native APPs!
+It is even not necessary to install any 'native APP'!
 The complete software is nothing else, than a _„Simple Web page“_, that can work even offline (as PWA)!
 Extremely convenient and safe!

+### Installation as PWA (for offline use):
+- On Android smartphones: Select 'Add to home screen'
+- On desktop PCs: In the browser, select the 3-dot menu (right side): 'Stream, save, share' -> 'Install as APP'

 These are 3 sample devices:
 !['LTX BLE E-Paper'](./docs/epa_logger2.jpg "LTX BLE E-Paper")